Brotherhood of Dada: The Quiz

-A Japanese woman with a fear of dirt, The Quiz had every power you hadn't thought of.
-To make her lose a power, you had to think it.
-Whether the power loss is permanent or how long it lasts is not revealed.
+A Japanese woman with a fear of dirt, The Quiz had every power not named by others.
 Because of her fear of dirt, she wore a long gown/gas mask that was decorated with question marks similar to the Riddler's outfit.
 The powers she exhibited were: flight, mimicking appearances, turning people to glass, turning back time, dematerialization, making things large, turning people into toilets filled with flowers, and manifesting escape-proof spirit jars.

+In post-Rebirth continuity, Quiz is named Sachiko after her Doom Patrol television counterpart.

 Second Brotherhood

 Agent "!"

-Known otherwise only as "Malcolm", a homeless man from Venice, Italy, who dressed in a garish outfit decorated with exclamation marks (possibly referencing his predecessor, the Quiz) drawn back to reveal his chest is actually a gilded cage containing a miniature jet with bird-like feet.
+Known otherwise only as "Malcolm", Agent "!" is a homeless man from Venice, Italy, who dresses in a garish outfit decorated with exclamation marks.
+His chest is a gilded cage containing a miniature jet with bird-like feet.
 Despite his odd appearance, he has the power of "coming as no surprise" which allows him and anyone around him to be unnoticed or any attacks made by them to be seemingly out of nowhere, essentially giving him a form of invisibility.
 He mentions his desire to find the element of surprise, which may mean that his powers of "stealth" are not what he wants; Malcolm finds the element at last when dying during the final battle between the Brotherhood and the government.

 Alias the Blur

 Ilse Krauss, an actress, falls in love with her own reflection.
-As she gets older, the reflection changes and Ilse's madness drives her to believe that her reflective lover had been kidnapped and replaced; in retaliation, she scars the mirror with battery acid, before shooting herself.
-Ilse is left in a coma on life support in a Bremen hospital.
-The dead, destroyed mirror ends up in a junkyard before eventually it is awoken by the dream-vibrations of Mister Nobody; Alias the Blur awakens, a fractured monster-ghost with the ability to speed up the aging process of whoever looks in its mirror.
-Alias the Blur follows Mister Nobody on the campaign trail to win the presidency before the battle with John Dandy, when it was freed of its tortured existence and Ilse finally died.
+As she gets older, the reflection changes and Ilse's madness drives her to believe that her reflective lover was kidnapped and replaced.
+In retaliation, she scars the mirror with battery acid, shoots herself, and is rendered comatose.
+The mirror is awakened by the dream-vibrations of Mister Nobody and becomes a fractured ghost who can accelerate aging.
+Blur follows Mister Nobody on the campaign trail to win the presidency before the battle with John Dandy, where it is freed of its tortured existence and Ilse dies.

 Number None

 Number None, also known as the Secret Identity, is neither a specific person or thing.
-Number None is anything or anyone that can get in your way.
+Number None is anything or anyone that can get in someone's way.
 As Mister Nobody put it, "Everybody and everything, at some time or another, is Number None".
-It first appears as a door that Agent ! walks into, signaling its joining of the New Brotherhood of Dada.
-It is never officially killed, because it is unclear if it can be.
+It first appears as a door that Agent "!" walks into, signaling its joining of the Brotherhood.